-Growing cannabis in an organic and sustainable fashion allows us to contribute in our own small ways.
+Growing cannabis organically and sustainably allows us to contribute in our own small ways.
 To do our part in keeping our environment’s health.
 Without putting much thought into it, organic growing won’t only help sustain the ecosystem.
-It is actually much more beneficial to your plans as well!
+It is much more beneficial to your plans as well!
 Now, growers have come up with all sorts of different ways.
 To apply a more natural feel to their crops.
 One specific way is by applying Korean Natural Farming.

 You may be wondering: what exactly does this mean?
 Well, let’s learn a little more about Korean Natural Farming, shall we?